-The seeds that were to be “Bohemian Rhapsody” was on a slip of paper that Freddy Bulsara had been carrying around for about five years.
+The seeds that were to be “Bohemian Rhapsody” was on a slip of paper that Freddie Bulsara had been carrying around for about five years.
 He called it “The Cowboy Song” because the lyrics started, “Mama just killed a man.”
-Queen producer Roy Thomas Baker had first heard the song in early 1975 when he visited Freddy’s “flat.”
+Queen producer Roy Thomas Baker had first heard the song in early 1975 when he visited Freddie’s “flat.”
 According to the book, here’s how Baker said it went down:

 So [Mercury] sat me down on the piano, played the first part and said, ‘this is the chord sequence,’ followed by the interim part, and I could tell it was going to be a ballad.
 He played a bit further through the song and then stopped suddenly, saying ‘this is where the opera section comes in.’
 We both burst out laughing.